godaddy/terminus/README.md

-  beforeShutdown,                  // [optional] called before the HTTP server starts its shutdown onSignal,                        // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                      // [optional] called right before exiting
+  beforeShutdown,                  // [optional] called before the HTTP server starts its shutdown onSignal,                        // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                      // [optional] called right before exiting onSendFailureDuringShutdown,     // [optional] function to be called before sending each 503 during shutdowns

   // both
-  logger,                          // [optional] logger function to be called with errors onSendFailureDuringShutdown      // [optional] function to be called before sending 503 during shutdowns };
+  logger                           // [optional] logger function to be called with errors };

 createTerminus(server, options);